eliaz/VibeTerm-server/README.md

 # VibeTerm Server

-Public server-side companion for the private VibeTerm Even Hub app.
+Public server-side companion for the  VibeTerm Even Hub app.
+It works with the evenrealities G2 glasses.

 It runs on your machine, creates project folders, starts prefixed tmux sessions, serves the editable glasses UI config, exposes tmux snapshots/events to the phone app, and optionally transcribes G2 microphone audio.
+It also exposes the terminal sessions on a web url to access them from webbrowser+keyboard for full access.

 ## Security note